AIBC

 It may be possible for a ‘third party’ to maintain insurance coverage for the architectural services you provide, but several conditions are necessary to ensure compliance with AIBC bylaws:

-• An architect’s services must always be provided through a certificate of practice; and
+• An architect’s services must always be provided through a Certificate of Practice; and

 • The insurance coverage must satisfy all bylaw and rules requirements, including: